-In addition to the Status Registers, XM25QU256D provides a volatile Extended Address Register which consists of the 4th byte of memory address.
+In addition to the Status Registers, XM25QU512D provides a volatile Extended Address Register which consists of the 4th byte of memory address.
+The Extended Address Register is accessible by Read Extended Address Register (C8h) and Write Extended Address Register (C5h) instructions.
 The Extended Address Register is used only when the device is operating in the 3-Byte Address Mode (ADS=0).
-The lower 128Mb memory array (00000000h - 00FFFFFFh) is selected when A24=0, all instructions with 3-Byte addresses will be executed within that region.
-When A24=1, the upper 128Mb memory array (01000000h - 01FFFFFFh) will be selected.
+The separate 128Mb memory array ranges (or regions) of 0000000h-00FFFFFFh, 01000000h-01FFFFFFh, 02000000h-02FFFFFFh and 03000000h- 03FFFFFFh are accessible depending on the setting of Extended Address Register A25 and A24 bits as shown on the table below.